kostou/MMtest/README.md

 # MMtest - KT

-This project serves the purpose of demonstrating a the use of different sorting algorithms in order to sort a list of numbers stored in a file.
+This project serves the purpose of demonstrating the use of different sorting algorithms in order to sort a list of numbers stored in a file.

 ## Execution
 Processing can be started by executing index.php while passing two parameters.
 The algorithm name and a number (1-3).